-The 2018 iPhones are excellent options, but some of you might want to skip the iPhone XS, iPhone XS Max, and iPhone XR in favor of Apple’s rumored 2019 iPhones, phones that some are calling iPhone 11 or iPhone XI.
+The 2018 iPhones are still excellent options, but some of you might want to skip the iPhone XS, iPhone XS Max, and iPhone XR in favor of buying Apple’s rumored 2019 iPhones, phones that some are calling iPhone 11, iPhone 11 Pro, and iPhone XI.

 Apple’s third phone is a cheaper 6.1-inch LCD model called iPhone XR.
 The iPhone XR comes in a variety of colors and features a cheaper price point.

 Those of you in the market for a new phone would be wise to go hands-on with Apple’s new iPhones before buying (or waiting to buy) your next phone.
 Others might want to start thinking about waiting for this year’s crop of iPhones.

 We’re just a few weeks away from Apple’s iPhone announcements.
 And now that we’re getting close, we’ve seen a bunch of credible 2019 iPhone rumors emerge.